A risk factor is something that increases your likelihood of getting a disease or condition.

 The following medical conditions increase your chances of getting sinusitis:

-In general, elderly people and young people have a higher risk of developing respiratory tract infections, including sinusitis.
+In general, elderly people and young people have a higher risk of developing acute bronchitis, including sinusitis.

 Women have a greater chance of developing sinusitis than men.